moorepants/dissertation/davisbicycle.rst

 Following in Cheng's footsteps, we decided to do some experiments with an accurate torque wrench to get an idea of the maximum torques we would see in our experiments.
-We designed a simple attachment to the steer tube that allowed easy connection of various torque wrenches, :ref:`Figure 16
-<figTorqueWrenchMount>`.
-A helmet camera was mounted to the bicycle such that
-it could view the torque wrench, handlebars and speedometer relative to the bicycle frame, :ref:`Figure 17 <figTorqueWrenchCamera>`.
-The torque wrench (CDI Torque Products 751LDIN) had a range from 1.7 to 8.5 Nm and a :math:`\pm 2\%` accuracy of full scale (:math:`\pm 0.17` Nm) for static measurements, :ref:`Figure 18 <figTorqueWrenchFace>`.
+We designed a simple attachment to the steer tube that allowed easy connection of various torque wrenches, :ref:`Figure 11.16<figTorqueWrenchMount>`.
+A helmet camera was mounted to the bicycle such that it could view the torque wrench, handlebars and speedometer relative to the bicycle frame, :ref:`Figure 11.17<figTorqueWrenchCamera>`.
+The torque wrench (CDI Torque Products 751LDIN) had a range from 1.7 to 8.5 Nm and a :math:`\pm 2\%` accuracy of full scale (:math:`\pm 0.17` Nm) for static measurements, :ref:`Figure 11.18<figTorqueWrenchFace>`.
 The bicycle speed was maintained by an electric hub motor (i.e.  no pedaling) with a crude power based cruise control, but speeds remaining fairly constant.

 .. _figTorqueWrenchMount: